Oliems/42-libft/README.md

 Library of functions for 42 School

 # TODO
-- Implement the remaining functions:
+- Implement the remaining functions for the base:
 	- ft_split
 - Get full test coverage for base functions
-- Write unite tests for all functions from the C standard library.
-- BUGS
+- Implemented bonus functions.
-	- ft_putnbr_fd : leaks without free() but free() is forbidden.